-The Council welcome any development which does not have an adverse effect on the integrity of sites protected for their natural conservation interest, which have the potential to protect and enhance designated nature conservation sites and the wider biodiversity of the area, and where appropriate, will seek to improve these resources.
+To accord with the Local Development Plan, developments must not have an adverse effect on the integrity of sites protected for their natural conservation interest or which have the potential to protect and enhance designated sites and the wider biodiversity and geodiversity of the area.
+Where appropriate, the Council will seek to improve these resources.
 All proposals will be assessed in terms of the cumulative impact of development based on the precautionary principle considering the effect on the following: